Seeking Justice

 Citations:

-Citations to public court documents are denoted by the document number and the location.
-For example: (Doc.
+Citations to public court documents are denoted by the document number and the location.Β For example:Β (Doc.
 429, at 22-25.)

 Unless otherwise noted, these document numbers correspond to the index number on the Minnesota Court Records Online (MCRO) website for case number 56-CV-20-2928.
-Most of these documents are publicly available to the general public.
+Most of these documents are freely available to the general public.

-Citations to confidential court documents are denoted by using red text.
-For example: (Doc.
+Citations to confidential court documents are denoted by using red text.Β For example: (Doc.
 316.)
 These documents are not available to the general public.

 Case law citations are denoted by italicized text.
 For example: Complaint Concerning Winton, 350 N.W.2d 337, 340 (Minn.
 1984)